US conducts 10th deadly boat strike as bombing campaign quickens

 The United States has announced its 10th missile strike on a maritime vessel accused of trafficking illegal narcotics, killing all six people on board.

-Friday’s attack brings the total known number of dead since the bombing campaign began to 43.
+Friday’s attack brings the total known death toll to 43 since the bombing campaign began.

 Recommended Storieslist of 3 items